unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ### `send`

 #### Introduction
-Send owned UNS protocol tokens to another wallet.
+Send owned UNS protocol tokens to another crypto account.

 #### Arguments
 - `AMOUNT` (required):  The quantity of UNS tokens to send to the recipient.